 How do you define this work?
 What are the goals of this priority?

-The overarching goal of the Science of Character Virtue priority is to stimulate new research on several character virtues to advance our understanding of them.
+The overarching goal of the Science of Virtues priority is to stimulate new research on several character virtues to advance our understanding of them.

 More specifically, we are pursuing two strategies: the first is to double down on an area of research that we have funded in past that has gained traction in literature, and now requires more funding for rigorous research.
 In this strategy we will focus on gratitude.
 The second strategy is to break new ground on areas that have been relatively neglected by funders and the research community.
 This includes love, curiosity, and the intersection of virtues and religion.